На русском языке

 Gaining popularity

-In the late 1970's and 1980's the idea had become so increasingly widespread that the infinite nesting of matter became suitable not only to explain certain phenomena and the guidance links between micro and macrocosm, but that it could become a new scientific paradigm.
-[29] [30] [31]
+In the late 1970s and 1980s, the idea that infinite nesting of matter was not only useful for explaining individual phenomena and making connections between micro and macrocosm, but that it could become a new scientific paradigm became increasingly widespread.
+[34] [35] [36]

-This cosmological paradigm completely abolished the formal restrictions of atomism in the theoretical and experimental study of the levels of matter such as elementary particles.
-Infinite hierarchical nesting of matter claims the unacceptability of the general theory of relativity to describe the entire Universe, and precludes the Big Bang as a likely scenario of the Universe's development.
-The theory is acquiring great importance in the study of universal mechanisms of formation of objects, the emergence of fields and forces, their origin and interaction at different levels, and of matter in an infinite universe.
-An important result was the justification of a fifth, scale dimension of space-time.
+In presented cosmological paradigm, formal limitation of atomism on theoretical and experimental study of levels of matter that make up elementary particles is completely abolished.
+Infinite hierarchical nesting of matter claims unacceptability of general theory of relativity to describe entire Universe, and precludes Big Bang as a likely scenario of Universe's development.
+In addition, study of universal mechanisms of object formation, emergence of fields and forces, their origin and interaction at different levels of matter in infinite Universe is of great importance.
+An important result of the theory was substantiation of fifth, scale dimension of space-time.

-Compilation and systematization of facts substantially accelerated in the beginning of 21st century, thanks to artificial satellites, modern means of observation – infrared telescopes and computer analysis of accumulated material, and deepening knowledge in the field of elementary particles.
+Generalization and systematization of facts accelerated significantly at the beginning of 21st century thanks to artificial satellites, modern observation tools - infrared telescopes and computer analysis of accumulated material, as well as deepening of knowledge in the field of elementary particles.
+Main attention of the authors listed below was directed to formulation of theory of infinite nesting of matter as an independent and necessary area of research for further progress of science.

 Further research